lisestork/NHC-Ontology/README.md

 On a collection and item level, we use the following standards to describe natural history collections: Natural Collection Description (NCD) from TDWG for describing collections and the Dublin Core for items.
 For the content, we integrate the Darwin Core and Darwin-SW for describing Biodiversity, and some classes taken from NCIT, Uberon and Geonames.
 See figure 1 for a graphical representation of the model.

+In this repository you can find the application ontology.
+The code of the Semantic Field Book Annotator for crowd-sourcing semantic annotations from Field Books using this ontology can be found in the following GIT Repository:
+A README file is in progress.

 <sup>1</sup>The Web Annotation Model [Link](https://www.w3.org/TR/annotation-model/).

 Figure 1: The NHC-Ontology